locationtech/udig-platform/docs/user/en/Document view.rst

 Document view
 #############

-The Document view shows files and links associated with the selected layer or feature.
+The Document view shows attachments, links and hotlinks associated with the selected layer or feature.

 .. figure:: /images/document_view/DocumentView.png
    :align: center